memgraph/docs/docs/database-functionalities/query-modules/implement-query-modules.md

 We are going to examine how the query module `example` is implemented using the C API and the Python API.
-Both query modules can be found in the `/usr/lib/memgraph/query-modules` directory.
+Both query modules can be found in the `/usr/lib/memgraph/query_modules` directory.

 ## Using Docker with query modules

-If you are using Docker to run Memgraph you will have to create a volume and mount it to access the `query-modules` directory.
+If you are using Docker to run Memgraph you will have to create a volume and mount it to access the `query_modules` directory.
 This can be done by creating an empty directory `~modules` and executing the following command:

 ```shell